khibma/ArcGISProPythonAssignedLicensing/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/2514926/5730877/08c1f702-9b4c-11e4-97eb-91ac5bcfca42.jpg)
 ![alt tag](https://cloud.githubusercontent.com/assets/2514926/5730878/09de5306-9b4c-11e4-80ed-492ec0e28058.jpg)
 ## Requirements
+* ArcGIS for Organization (to be acted against with a named, administrative user) or Portal for ArcGIS
 * Python 3.4+
-* No ArcGIS products are required
+* No ArcGIS software products are required to use these scripts
 * This will NOT work with Python 2.x

 ## Issues